-The impact of COVID 19 on UK Higher Education
+The impact of COVID-19 on UK Higher Education

 IT outsourcing and the Higher Education sector

-Some studies suggest that around 20% of UK IT budgest are now outsourced and clients continue to grow according to PA Consulting.
+Some studies suggest that around 20% of UK IT budgets are now outsourcedPA Consulting

-Anecdotal evidence suggest the figure in Higher Education is lower, maybe closer to 10%.
+Anecdotal evidence suggests the figure in Higher Education is lower, maybe closer to 10%.
 Why the difference?
 Higher Education is a conservative sector historically insulated from commercial pressures and with ample funding in recent years.

-But there is a clear trend in all but the largest institutions to outsource server hosting.
-There is also an accelerating shift to the cloud typically starting with Office 365 adoption or maybe new Digital services that are native to the cloud.
+But there is a clear trend in all but the largest institutions to outsource hosting.
+There is also an accelerating shift to the cloud typically starting with Microsoft Office 365 adoption or maybe new Digital services that are native to the cloud.
 Other triggers are the adoption of enterprise applications such as Slate, Banner or Salesforce.
 These are sensible steps to take and we believe this trend will accelerate.

-Why outsource application development, support & inetgration?
+Why outsource application development, support & integration?

-Triggers for outsourcing application development and management:
+Triggers for outsourcing application development and maintenance and integration:

 Some of the common triggers for considering outsourcing are:

-- Internal knowledge & resource constraints, including loss of core skills through redundancy and retirement (including key contractors) or need to re-deploy staff to more innovative & strategic priorities
+- Internal knowledge & resource constraints, including loss of core skills through redundancy and retirement (including key contractors) or need to re-deploy staff to more innovative & strategic priorities,

 - Improve software development processes – adopting Agile and Dev Ops principles and tools across development, integration & testing.

-9 major benefits of Outsourcing with us
+9 major benefits of Outsourcing with C-BIA

-- Access to a deeper pool of ‘on demand’ resources, both for legacy and emerging technologies
+- Access to a deeper pool of ‘on demand’ resources, both for legacy and emerging technologies and projects,

-- Improved user and stakeholder satisfaction through increased performance, responsiveness and transparency
+- Improved user and stakeholder satisfaction through increased performance, responsiveness and transparency,

-- Accelerated adoption of modern software development and support approaches – Agile, DevOps and ITIL/SIAM
+- Accelerated adoption of modern software development and support approaches – Agile, DevOps and ITIL/SIAM amongst others,,

 5 common challenges